 Outward Symptoms of Painkiller Addiction

 Painkiller abuse is not as obvious as other common addictions.
 Many painkiller addicts may have few or no outward symptoms.
 Painkillers do not typically produce profound impairment in verbal or motor functions (at least not until they amount taken is very high), they have no discernible smell, and the pills themselves are often very small and easy to hide.
 Painkillers are quite easily purchased at work or school from other students or peers who have taken them from the medicine cabinet of a family member.

 The longer an addict is actively using prescription painkillers, the more likely you are to be able to pick up on symptoms.
 Increasing symptoms to look for over time include:

-- Drowsiness, especially nodding off mid-conversation or in other inappropriate settings.
+- Drowsiness: Nodding off mid-conversation or in other inappropriate settings.

 - Poor hygiene.
 This includes infrequent bathing, unkempt hair and facial hair, and wearing same clothes repeatedly.

-- Frequent flu-like symptoms.
-Opioid painkillers have side effects which can mimic the flu, including nausea, fever, and headache.
+- Frequent flu-like symptoms: Side effects which can mimic the flu, including nausea, fever, and headache.

 - Weight loss.
 Painkillers suppress appetite.
 After a period of abuse, this will often lead to noticeable weight loss in the addict.

 - Financial discrepancies.
 Painkillers are an expensive habit to maintain.
 They may rapidly run through their available funds and eventually resort to stealing money or valuables from others.